imqueue/imqueue.com/_includes/api/rpc.md

      the most, but the last will obtain result almost immediately with no delay, so average response time across all clients will be improved).

-But there is considerable downside when using locks.
-First of all, to qualify the execution context locking mechanism must perform a hashing on a signature of the call, which takes a reasonable time and computing resources.
-Despite the fact that used hashing algorithm is pretty productive its performance depends on the method signature length.
+But there is considerable downside while using locks.
+First of all, to qualify the execution context locking mechanism must execute a hashing function on a signature of the call, which takes reasonable time and computing resources.
+Despite the fact that used hashing algorithm is pretty productive, its performance depends on the length of signature method.
 In some circumstances it may occur that you can gain no benefit of using locks.
-So it is should be wisely chosen is there a reason to apply it or not.
-For high load and slow methods it definitely worth it.
-When the method execution is cheaper than signature hashing it does not worth.
+So, it should be wisely considered if there is a reason to apply it or not.
+For high load and slow methods it is definitely worth it.
+When the method execution is cheaper than signature hashing, it is not worth.

 Locking can be used not only as methods decorator.
 IMQ provides an